Skip to main content

 pipeline.run(tables)

-To just change a name of a table to which resource will load data, do the following:
+To change the name of a table to which the resource will load data, do the following:

 tables = sql_database()